Recovery Pro (Vantage V)

 The more often you take the Orthostatic test and answer the perceived recovery questions, the more accurate feedback you’ll get on your recovery.
 And once you’ve tracked your training sessions with heart rate for about a month we’ll have an adequate picture of your training habits to give feedback on how your long-term training and recovery balance looks like.

-Start using the Recovery Pro feature by setting recovery feedback on.
-This is done on your watch.
-Go to Settings > General Settings > Recovery feedback > Set Recovery feedback on/off, and set it on.
-The Recovery Pro feature and the recovery feedback setting is available on your watch only, it is not shown in the Flow web service or app.
+To start using the Recovery Pro feature go to General settings > Recovery tracking > Choose how to track your recovery and choose Recovery Pro.
+The Recovery Pro feature and setting is available on your watch only, it is not shown in the Flow web service or app.

 2.Schedule an Orthostatic test for at least three mornings a week